netantman/machine-learning/meta-learning/ML-workflow.md

 - Other considerations
     - Is ML even needed?
 Can we use a simple heurestics or rules?
     - Are there legal or regulatory risks associated with the project?
+- Draw a diagram similar to [this one](problem-definition/MLOps-overview.ipynb), setting the groundwork for discussion.

 # Data